 *These tips are for feelings of mild anxiety.
 For severe anxiety symptoms or those lasting over two weeks, talk to your GP for further guidance.

-The Kalms range contains traditional herbal remedies used to relieve stress and anxiety.View range
+The Kalms range contains traditional herbal remedies used to relieve stress and anxiety.View the range